 Yes, Low Voltage lights are as bright as Incandescent lights.
 Fact is… it’s not the voltage that determines the brightness of the fixture, so you have to be careful when you compare LEDs to other types of bulbs.
 Watts (a unit measure of power) was the “old” way to refer to a bulbs lighting capabilities, but we now refer to “Lumens”.
 Fact is… an LED bulb consumes a fraction of the Watts to produce the same amount of light (lumens) compared to an Incandescent light bulb.
 As a result, it is far more energy efficient.

 When they were first introduced to the masses they did produce a “bluish” tint.
 As a result of advances with the technology this has all but been eliminated.
 But like most things that are produced, quality varies amongst the many different manufacturers.
-As a result, The Edmonton Landscape Lighting Company only supply and install quality (Kichler) fixtures.
-The fixtures we install offer a variety of effects ranging from light intensity (brightness) to beam spread and colour.
-They range in colour from “warm white” to “cool white”.
-The most popular and the preferred colour choice of The Edmonton Landscape Lighting Company is “warm white”.
+As a result, The Edmonton Landscape Lighting Company only supply and install quality FXLuminaire or Kichler Landscape Lighting Fixtures and related Equipment.
+The fixtures we install offer a variety of effects ranging from light Intensity (brightness) to Beam Spread and even Colour.

-At The Edmonton Landscape Lighting Company our Lighting Systems are fully automated and controllable from your Cell Phone, iPad or Tablet.
+At The Edmonton Landscape Lighting Company our Landscape Lighting Systems are fully automated and controllable from your Cell Phone, iPad or Tablet.
 The software operates on all operating platforms, so it doesn’t matter if you have an iPhone or an Android.
 As long as you have a Wi-Fi signal at your house you will have full control of the system.
-You will be able to monitor the status of your system and make adjustments such as the time of day your lights turn on and off and the days of the week they come on, no matter where you are in the world.
-The software we utilize is “user friendly” and easy to use no matter if you are “tech-savvy” or not.
-For those that are still afraid of technology, that’s not a problem.
-We are happy to manage the system for you!
+You will be able to monitor the status of your system and make adjustments such as the time of day your lights turn on and off and the days of the week they operate.
+With the more advanced Luxor Controller, you have a wide range of control options, no matter where you are in the world.

 Absolutely!
 Well designed and installed Landscape Lighting will definitely add value to your property, and it will do so for a number of reasons.
 Some of which include the following;